PARKERSBURG – Through the course of a season are games that define a team.

 In addition to Taylor Youell's 21 points (four treys), Hailey Miller added 16, Taylor Treadway seven.
 Hannah Murray and Melonna Carmichael (trey) five each and Kayla Scritchfield two for the Devilettes.

-PC's Alex Schaffer (three treys) took game scoring honors with 22 points (18 in the first half) for Parkersburg Catholic.
+Page 2 of 2 - PC's Alex Schaffer (three treys) took game scoring honors with 22 points (18 in the first half) for Parkersburg Catholic.
 Leah Hughes added 15, Reily Sturm 10 and Maddie Rodersheimer, Ellen Rodersheimer and Rachel Nill two each.

 Treadway grabbed six rebounds to lead Ravenswood and dished off five assists.
 Youell added three assists.
 Miller and Carmichael notched three steals each.

 Maddie Rodersheimer and Leah Hughes grabbed five rebounds each for the Crusaderettes.
 Rodersheimer, Hughes and Nill dished off three assists each.

 Ravenswood shot 45% from the floor, canning 20 of 44 shots, five of 10 (50%) from beyond the arc and 11 of 20 from the charity stripe.

 In the jayvee preliminary, Ravenswood won 35-32 behind 19 points from Taylor Love.
 Rachel Sturm scored 10 for PC.